rvatanme/Transistors/MOSFET/README.md

 This simplified charge expression is helpful to analyze the conditions under field-dependent mobility and velocity saturation which is discussed next.

+### Velocity-Field Relationship
 As technology advances and pushes for device performance and density, the channel length gets shorter and shorter.
-The internal longitudinal field gy in the channel also increases as a result.
+The internal longitudinal field ξ<sub>y</sub> in the channel also increases as a result.
 For low fields, the mobility is constant.
 This low-field mobility is used for the long-channel characteristics in the last section.
 In the extreme case of very high field, the velocity approaches a value, saturation velocity ν<sub>s</sub>.
 In between the constant-mobility regime and the saturation-velocity regime, the carrier velocity can be described by:

 ![](https://latex.codecogs.com/svg.latex?%5CLARGE%20%5Cnu%28%5Cxi%29%20%3D%20%5Cfrac%7B%5Cmu%5Cxi%7D%7B%5B1&plus;%28%5Cmu%5Cxi/%5Cnu_s%29%5En%5D%5E%7B1/n%7D%7D%20%3D%20%5Cfrac%7B%5Cmu%5Cxi%7D%7B%5B1&plus;%28%5Cxi/%5Cxi_c%29%5En%5D%5E%7B1/n%7D%7D%20%5C%3B%5C%3B%5C%3B%5C%3B%20%284%29)